locationtech/geomesa/geomesa-tools/README.md

     delete --catalog test_delete --typeName testing

 ### ingest
-Ingests TSV and CSV files containing WKT geometries with the following caveat:CSV files must surround values with double quotation marks, e.g.: `"37266103","2013-07-17","POINT(0.0 0.0)"` the first and last quotation marks are optional however.
-Also the WKT Geometry is assumed to be the last column of the CSV/TSV file.
+Ingests files into GeoMesa.

+#### Sub Commands:
+The following sub commands correspond to the file type you are attempting to ingest.
+The required flags used depend on the sub command.

-#### Usage
+#### csv
-    ingest --file <> --format <> --table <> --typeName <> --spec <> --datetime <> --dtformat <>

-note: *the `<>` marks are where user values would go*

-with the following parameters:
+ For ingesting csv files containing WKT geometries in the last column.
+WKT geometries containing commas must be surrounded by quotes e.g.: `37266103,2013-07-17,"LINESTRING (30 10, 10 30, 40 40)"`

+###### csv required flags:

-`--file` The file path to the csv file or tsv file being ingested.
+    `--file` The file path to the csv file being ingested.

-`--format` The format of that file, either CSV or TSV.

     `--table` The accumulo table name, the table will be created if not already extant.

     `--typeName` The name of the SimpleFeatureType to be used.

-`--spec` The SimpleFeatureType of the CSV or TSV file, must match the layout of columns in the CSV/TSV file
+    `--spec` The SimpleFeatureType of the CSV file, must match the layout of columns in the CSV file.

     `--datetime` The name of the field in the SFT spec above that corresponds to the the *time* column in the data being ingested.

     `--dtformat` The Joda DateTimeFormat string for the date-time field, e.g.: "MM/dd/yyyy HH:mm:ss"

+#### tsv
+ For ingesting tsv files containing WKT geometries in the last column.

+###### tsv required flags:

+    `--file` The file path to the tsv file being ingested.

+    `--table` The accumulo table name, the table will be created if not already extant.

+    `--typeName` The name of the SimpleFeatureType to be used.

+    `--spec` The SimpleFeatureType of the TSV file, must match the layout of columns in the TSV file.

+    `--datetime` The name of the field in the SFT spec above that corresponds to the the *time* column in the data being ingested.

+    `--dtformat` The Joda DateTimeFormat string for the date-time field, e.g.: "MM/dd/yyyy HH:mm:ss"

+#### Example Ingest commands:

+    ingest csv --file capefear.csv --table outerbanks --typeName cape --spec id:Double,time:Date,*geom:Geometry --datetime time --dtformat MM/dd/yyyy

+    ingest tsv --file capehatteras.tsv --table outerbanks --typeName cape --spec id:Double,time:Date,*geom:Geometry --datetime time --dtformat MM/dd/yyyy

 ### explain
 To ask GeoMesa how it intends to satisfy a given query, use the `explain` command.